-This countdown will help you (and honestly, help ourselves) prepare for the upcoming holiday and make the most of the season.
-We have tips and tricks for preparing your home for hosting as well as suggestions for keeping the fall spirit alive.
-Follow along each day (and share your progress with us on Instagram @TheSpruceOfficial!) and get ready for your best Thanksgiving yet.
+This countdown will help you get ready for the upcoming holiday and make the most of the season.
+The tips and tricks will prepare your home for hosting as well as keep the fall spirit alive.
+Follow along each day and get ready for your best Thanksgiving yet.

 Four Weeks to Thanksgiving